 Method: POST <client supplied endpoint>

-The POST operation on the “<client supplied endpoint>” a remote call from the discovery server holding the subscription to the client endpoint registered in the subscription.
+The POST operation on the “<client supplied endpoint>” is a remote call from the discovery server holding the subscription to the client endpoint registered in the subscription.
 The client must return an HTTP 202 status code in response to the POST indicating it has successfully accepted the notification.
-Any other return code resul in a deletion of the subscription.
+Any other return code resuls in a deletion of the subscription.

 A server may periodically issue a POST to the client endpoint with a notification element containing zero elements.
-This should not be considered an error and the client return an HTTP 202 status code in response.
+This should not be considered an error and the client MUST return an HTTP 202 status code in response.
 The server to check the validity of a subscription can use this.

 Header Parameters